 As soon as possible.
 It’s important that you find out if you have a case as soon as the accident takes place.
 Talk to a trusted car accident attorney before you talk to the insurance company, so you’ll know what to say and whether or not you have a legal case.

-It’s important to get in touch with a lawyer you can trust.
+It’s important to get in touch with a car accident lawyer you can trust.
 A good lawyer will help you understand your options and make informed decisions about where you want to go.

 Call Our Louisiana Personal Injury Attorneys For Your Free Consultation Today At 318-487-9537